fb_pixel

 If you would like to read more about the I-Ching, here are two great compendium sites and a few sources I really like:

-Hilary Barrett's I Ching With Clarity -- probably the best I-Ching blog on the web.
+Hilary Barrett's I Ching With Clarity -- by far the best I-Ching blog on the web.

 The I-Ching on the Net